gioelelm/gioelelm.github.io/content/home/featured.md

 title = """
 <font size="5" style="bold"><i>What's new</i></font> <br>
-RNA velocity in single cells
+RNA velocity of single cells
 """

 # Order that this section will appear in.